Personal Mission Statement

-This is a Article on Personal Mission Statement in Post Graduate Nursing Student: MSN/DNP/DNSc/PhD, part of Nursing Student ... five years from now, do you want to be doing the same things you are doing now? what specific areas...Jun 2, '10 by VickyRN Asst.
-Adminfive years from now, do you want to be doing the same things you are doing now? what specific areas would you like changed? it’s nice to daydream about an ideal future, but nothing will ever change without developing a personal roadmap to guide your way.
+Five years from now, do you want to be doing the same things you are doing now?
+What specific areas would you like changed?
+It's nice to daydream about an ideal future, but nothing will ever change without developing a personal roadmap to guide your way.

 What is a personal mission statement?Last edit by Joe V on Feb 5, '16

 So, here I am, just relocating to Fl after 8 years in Boston.
 Having trouble finding job as I am over qualified.
 Got MSN, AOCNS and Moffitt is sending me packing.
 I love your perspective and will humble myself.
 What can I do well?

 Teach.
 Care for patients.
 Give to my students and give example.
 I love nursing and all we do.
 Perfect? no. But I am committed.

 I have no job but holding my breath that Moffitt will give me another chance.

 Keep you posted and thankful to be in sunny and hot Fl.

 I always loved the line:Insanity has been defined as “doing the same thing over and over again while expecting different results.”Jun 9, '10Thank you so much Vicky for posting this.
 I'm teaching a Mini "Transition to Practice" course this summer.
 Your timing is perfect.
 Thanks again!!Jun 11, '10Well!
 I want to become a traveling nurse all over the world!
 Im young and i love to take care of the elderly!
 When i was in job corp working at this nursing home they loved me!
 I had a chance to meet some nice residents and it was wonderful!
 When it was my time to leave for good i cried!
 I love to take care of the elderly!